Gutscs/Rossmann-Forecasting-Sales/README.md

     * Training the model.

 10. **Error Interpretation**
-    * Interpreting the erro's metrics (MAE, MAPE, RMSE and MPE) to convert to business language.
+    * Interpreting the error metrics (MAE, MAPE, RMSE and MPE) to convert to business language.

 11. **Deploy Model to Production**
     * Deploying the model to a cloud service to be available for the stakeholder to consult the results by a Telegram bot.